huffyhenry/huffyhenry.github.io/_posts/2020-03-13-candidates.md

 match-up against Peter Svidler.
 The Davidson model does not rate Topalov, Eljanov and Adams and (again) overrates Radjabov.
-Most of the players stronger than Svidler fall below the dashed equality line, indicating that the Elo system gives them better odds than the model.
+Most of the players stronger than Svidler fall below the dashed equality line, indicating that the Elo system gives them better odds than my model.
 It turns out that it is not an accident: the Davidson likes favourites less than Elo does.
 This is nowhere more evident than when facing
 Carlsen: